kynesim/kbus/python/sandbox/README.txt

   set-aside list.
 Also set a flag on each recipient ksock to say there may be messages for it on the set-aside list.

-  When a ksock want to know if it has a next message, if the "maybe something on the set-aside list" flag is set, first look through that list to see if there is a message there (before doing the normal "have I got a next message" check).
-If there isn't, unset the flag.
+        TODO

-  When a ksock goes to read the next message, it returns the next message from the normal queue (as normal), and then  if the flag is set, it looks to see if there is a message for it in the set-aside list, and if there is, it moves that across into the normal message queue (which now has room for it).
-  It does *not* unset the flag, because it doesn't know if there is another message waiting for it on the list.
-If it doesn't find a message on the set-aside list, then it just clears the flag.
+  When a ksock asks for the next message (with the NEXTMSG ioctl), then retrieve the next message (from the message queue into the "current message being read" slot) as usual.
+After that, however, if the "maybe something in the set-aside list" flag is set, look through that list to see if there *is* a message there for this ksock.
+If there is not, clear the flag.
+If there is, move it across into the normal message queue (which now has room for it), but don't unset the "maybe something in the set-aside list" flag, because it doesn't know if there is another message waiting for it on the list.

+        DONE.

+  when kbus_unbind() is called, we may remove some messages from the message queue.
+If we do, then we have room to copy over (at least one) message from the set-aside list (if necessary).
+This will stop the message count accidentally dropping to 0 when it shouldn't.

+        DONE.

   When a ksock releases, if the flag is set, it looks through the set-aside list and removes any messages for it.

+        DONE

   When a ksock unbinds from $.KBUS.ReplierBindEvent, it should check the flag, and if it is set, remove any messages for it from the set-aside list, and then clear the flag.
 Yes, that makes $.KBUS.ReplierBindEvent even more special.
 So it goes.

+        TODO

   Polling should work as normal, because we're pulling across the set-aside messages into the normal queue each time a read is done.